kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ```
 We can see the updated parameters from the two nodes are different since the
 initial parameters are already different.
 To make sure all the nodes
-be with the same states, we can (1) initialize the params to be same values
+be with the same states, we can (1) initialize the parameters to be same values
-in all nodes or (2) broadcast the updated params after this first step of
+in all nodes, or (2) broadcast the updated parameters after this first step of
 training.
 To do (1), for example, we could limit the param initializers to use
 the same seeds in all nodes.
 However, (1) might be tricky to realize in practice
 especially when the model become complex.
 By contrast, (2) is more achievable